gcastillo0/VHDL-AI-Auto-Completer/README.md

 ## SUMMARY

-You can implement this project with two forms, first doing the fine-tuning yourself and second just deploying the extension
+This project implements the fine-tuning of a large language model (the case provided is GPT-NEO-125M) to use for vhdl code autocompletion.

 ## PROJECT INSTALLATION FOR FINE-TUNING
 ### PREVIOUS WORK